kyokoinagawa/kyokoinagawa/README.md

 - 👋 Hi, I’m @kyokoinagawa
-- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently Java
+- 🌱 I’m currently a Java bootcamp student
 - 📫 How to reach me ...

 <!---